TheFixerDevelopment/SkyblockPE/README.md

 # SkyBlockPE
 SkyBlock for PocketMine servers only.
-(Download this plugin for Forks / Spoon servers only [Here](https://github.com/TheFixerDevelopment/SkyblockPE)
+(Download this plugin for Spoon servers only [Here](https://github.com/TheFixerDevelopment/SkyblockPE)

 ### Contributions
 You are free to contribute to this project, any kind of help is accepted.